 During the winter season, people spend more money on heat, and with temperatures dropping below zero for longer periods of time, the cost of heating homes is only rising.
 Homeowners might help tenants by offering a $100 reduction in rent for two or three months.
 It’s a goodwill gesture that extends an understanding of possibly strained resources and protects the property owner’s interests at the same time.

 Send a reminder to tenants that they are responsible for maintaining the house at a minimum temperature, and if they’re going to be away for any reason to advise the landlord.
 Landlords could also add a typical clause in the rental agreement that requires tenants to heat their units.

 Landlords might run more inspections to ensure thermostats are working properly, and that there are no existing leaks in the heating system.
-Furthermore, by having frequent inspections (scheduled while tenant is home) the landlord establishes a presence in the property maintenance, which tenants usually appreciate.
+Furthermore, by having frequent inspections (scheduled while the tenant is home) the landlord establishes a presence in the property maintenance, which tenants usually appreciate.